-1.1 PURPOSE
+1.1 Purpose

-We are pleased to present to the Board of Directors this draft 2018/19 fiscal year budget preparation memorandum.
+We are pleased to present to the Board of Directors the Preliminary 2018/19 fiscal year budget, which is described in detail in this memorandum.
 The intent of this document is to describe, in narrative terms, how management is approaching budget preparation, to describe what the budget will and will not contain, changes to be made or expected in operations and administration, capital investments proposed and other matters that will be tied directly to the revenue and expenses that the Board will see in the proposed budget.
 After Board review, vetting and direction, this memo will become the final budget narrative that supports and explains the budget for the benefit of the Board and public.

-This is the second draft budget memorandum and will be modified and completed as the final budget is considered by the Board.
+This is the third draft budget memorandum and will be further modified and completed as the final budget is considered by the Board.

-1.2 TRANSPARENCY
+1.2 Transparency